Pound falls after UK bank chief rules out extending help

 LONDON (AP) — The pound sank against the dollar early Wednesday after the Bank of England governor confirmed the bank won’t extend an emergency debt-buying plan introduced last month to stabilize financial markets.

 Andrew Bailey said the program will end on Friday as scheduled.
-The pound fell by almost 1% to just below $1.10 after Bailey spoke, before rallying slightly.
-After the government’s September “mini-budget,” the currency hit a record low of $1.03.

 “My message to the (pension) funds involved – you’ve got three days left now.
-You have got to get this done,” he said.
+You have got to get this done,” Bailey said late Tuesday in Washington.
 “Part of the essence of a financial stability intervention is that it is clearly temporary.”

+The pound fell by almost 1% to just below $1.10 after Bailey spoke, before rallying slightly after the Financial Times reported that the bank was, after all, prepared to keep buying bonds beyond the Friday deadline.

 The central bank stepped in after the British government on Sept.
 23 announced plans for 45 billion pounds ($50 billion) in tax cuts without saying how it would pay for them.
-The announcement spooked financial markets and sent the pound plunging to a record low against the dollar.
+The announcement spooked financial markets and sent the pound plunging to a record low of $1.03 against the dollar.

 The Bank of England intervened to prop up the bond market and stop a wider economic crisis that particularly threatened pension funds.